yeoman/yeoman.io/app/authoring/dependencies.md

 ## Using other tools

-Yeoman provide an abstraction to allow user to `spawn` any CLI commands.
+Yeoman provides an abstraction to allow users to `spawn` any CLI commands.
 This abstraction will normalize to command so it can run seamlessly in Linux, Mac and Windows system.

-For example, if you're a PHP afondiacios and wished to run `composer`, you'd write it this way:
+For example, if you're a PHP afondiacio and wished to run `composer`, you'd write it this way:

 ```js
 yeoman.generators.Base.extend({